why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-# What do you want to document, again?
-(2/2)
+# Questions about Tumbleweed

-But they have perhaps even more issues about best-practices:
+However many questions go beyond factual, technical questions:

 * How often should I update?
 * How should I solve conflicts between dependencies?
 * Should I use zypper or Yast? zypper or dnf? tool X or Y?

-These best-practice questions stem from:
+These "best-practice" questions stem from:

 * the conceptual differences between fixed-point and rolling- release
 * the specifics of selection of tools at the core of the openSUSE experience (zypper / snapper / yast / obs)